Scandinavian Airlines System Flight 130: Background

 Two Croatians occupied the Consulate-General of Yugoslavia in Gothenburg on 10 and 11 February 1971, demanding that a Croatian separatist be released from prison in Yugoslavia.
 After about twenty-four hours they surrendered, without their goals having been met.
 They were tried by Swedish courts and sentenced to prison.
 The ambassador of Yugoslavia stated inaccurately that they were part of the Ustaše, a prejudicial term which has since stuck in the Swedish coverage and debate.

-The Embassy of Yugoslavia was compromised by two Croatians on 7 April 1971, whereby two Croatians shot Ambassador Rolovic and wounded a secretary.
+The Embassy of Yugoslavia was compromised by two Croatians on 7 April 1971, whereby two Croatians shot Ambassador Vladimir Rolović and wounded a secretary.
 They were caught and, along with three others who had participated in the planning, were sentenced to prison.
 The two who broke in were sentenced to life imprisonment for murder.
 The various participants were sentenced in different prisons.
 The Government of Yugoslavia demanded that the murderers be sent to Yugoslavia where they could be executed.
 The issue spurred a political debate concerning terrorism, but it remained at a calm level and was mostly concerned with increased penalties for illegal possession of arms and the possibility of deporting terrorists after their prison sentences were concluded.

 Already before the attacks on the diplomatic mission, the hijacking was planned by the group as a resort should they be arrested.
 The three hijackers, aged 35, 40 and 29, lived off welfare in Gothenburg.
 They supplemented their income through extorting money from fellow Croatians in Gothenburg, claiming that anyone not paying them was an enemy of Croatia.
 The 29-year-old was previously sentenced for a robbery and several other violent crimes against both Swedes and Serbs.